Unconditional Priors Matter! Improving Conditional Generation of Fine-Tuned Diffusion Models: Related Works

 \paragraph{Guidance in Diffusion Models.} Classifier-Free Guidance (CFG)~\cite{ho2021classifier} has become the de facto guidance technique for conditional generation with diffusion models, leading to notable improvements in both condition alignment and image quality.
 However, recent research has highlighted some of its limitations. \citet{kynkaanniemi2024applying} have shown that the specific timesteps at which CFG is applied significantly impact image diversity, and proposed to restrict CFG to certain intervals.

 Another line of work~\cite{hong2023improving, ahn2024self} addresses the limited applicability of CFG for \emph{text-based} conditions when using off-the-shelf diffusion models like Stable Diffusion~\cite{rombach2022high}.
 These approaches introduce a guidance technique that extends to a broader range of generation tasks, including unconditional generation, inverse problems, and conditional generation with \emph{non-text} conditions (\eg, depth maps~\cite{zhang2023adding}).
-Recently, \citet{karras2024guiding} propose Autoguidance which uses the noise estimate from an \emph{under-trained} version of itself, instead of unconditional noise, to resolve inherent issues of the entangled guidance for condition alignment and image quality.
-A more detailed discussion on autoguidance can be found in the \textbf{Appendix}.
-However, previous works have not explored how the dynamics of CFG shift when a diffusion model is \emph{fine-tuned} for a specific task~\cite{liu2023zero, xu2023versatile, brooks2023instructpix2pix}.
-In this work, we address the critical issue of unconditional noise degradation that occurs during fine-tuning and propose a novel solution by combining noise predictions from multiple diffusion models.
+However, most works have not explored how the dynamics of CFG shift when a diffusion model is \emph{fine-tuned} for a specific task~\cite{liu2023zero, xu2023versatile, brooks2023instructpix2pix}.
+Motivated by transfer learning, \citet{zhongdomain} propose to improve the generation quality of fine-tuned DiTs~\cite{peebles2023dit} by using the unconditional noise from the original model.
+However, they consider only small class-conditional DiTs while our method applies to popular large-scale diffusion models across different architectures (even when the base and fine-tuned models have different network architectures) and in cases where the base and fine-tuned model conditions have different modalities.
+Based directly on empirical observations of unconditional noise degradation in large-scale diffusion models that occurs during fine-tuning, we propose a solution by combining noise predictions from various diffusion models.

+\citet{karras2024guiding} proposed Autoguidance which uses the noise estimate from an \emph{under-trained} version of itself, instead of unconditional noise, to improve image quality.
+In Autoguidance, both versions of the model are conditioned on the \emph{same} condition to isolate the image quality improvement from the improvement in condition-alignment.
+In contrast, our method combines models whose conditions have \emph{different} modalities, correcting the degradation that stems from the quality of the unconditional prior used in the CFG formulation.
+Furthermore, Autoguidance emphasizes the importance of designing the degradations to match the degradation of the conditional model.
+They show that certain degradations will degrade rather than improve the generation quality.
+One of our main contributions is showing that the fine-tuned unconditional degradation hurts rather than helps the quality of conditional generation.